Wild Light – Northern Exposure 16th – 21st May 2022 6 days – £1895.00 (deposit £200.00) 4 places available

 South of the former Herring boomtown town of Wick are two castle ruins that sit on the cliff tops and we’ll take our time to explore and photography both these sites.

-On our final day we’ll make our way south to the old Whaligoe steps that desend to an ancient harbour, take a detour to my ancestral home through the Strath of Kildonan and Glen Loth and relax in the Gardens of Dunrobin Castle prior to arriving back in the Highland capital.
+On our final day we’ll make our way south to the old Whaligoe steps that desend to an ancient harbour.
+Then explore the quiet beach and scenes around Berriedale, take a detour to my ancestral home through the Strath of Kildonan and Glen Loth prior to arriving back in the Highland capital.

 Start time 10:00 pick up Inverness